 Paris is not Rome, and rare are the visitors who come here to visit its churches.
-But, although officially secular since 1905, France used to be “La Fille aînée de l’Eglise” (the Eldest Daughter of the Church) and has an important religious architecture heritage.
-Of course Notre-Dame cathedral seems like choice number 1, but I think it’s its façade which is the most interesting and the interior is always too crowded to really appreciate.
-And if you prefer the silent atmosphere of an emptier church, just cross the Petit-Pont (or the Pont-au-Double) and visit church Saint-Séverin at the entrance of the touristic Saint-Michel area.
+But, although officially secular since 1905, France used to be “La Fille aînée de l’Eglise” (the Eldest Daughter of the Church) and has an important religious architectural heritage.
+Of course, Notre-Dame cathedral seems like choice number 1, but due to the fire in 2019, it cannot be visited anymore at least until 2024.
+And if you prefer the silent atmosphere of an emptier church, just cross the Petit-Pont (or the Pont-au-Double, recently reopened) and visit church Saint-Séverin at the entrance of the touristic Saint-Michel area.

 Entering by the back door on rue Saint-Jacques (pointed on the map), you’ll immediately get in the most interesting part, the “forest of columns” suggested by the double ambulatory, and notably the central column with its palm-tree shape, testifying the Flamboyant Gothic architecture (late 15th century) of this part of the church.
 All around, you can also note the modern stained glass windows: although abstract, they symbolize the 7 sacraments of Christianity.

 If you’re a church aficionado, just cross Rue Saint-Jacques, and you’ll find Saint-Julien-le-Pauvre, in Square Viviani (also mentioned in my Maoz article).
-Much smaller, but not of a least interest, it notably displays icons, and has a beautiful iconostasis (Saint-Julien-le-Pauvre is the Melkite church of Paris).
+Much smaller, but not of lesser interest, it notably displays icons and has a beautiful iconostasis (Saint-Julien-le-Pauvre is the Melkite church of Paris).